 The School provides an extremely supportive environment for post-graduate students in terms of supervision, methodological training, ongoing financial support for conference attendance/ fieldwork etc., and financial support for postgraduate led research initiatives.

-Each year, a limited number of funded PhD scholarships are available for law students.
-The School also encourages applications from self-funded students or students funded from other sources, to start in October or, possibly, at other times of year.
 UK PhD programmes are normally three-year, research intensive projects in which the relationship with a small team of supervisors is key.
 All prospective students are therefore encouraged to contact a staff member with relevant expertise in the area of the proposed course of research for advice on honing the academic content of their application.

 The unit of assessment includes the work of the School of Law, Transitional Justice Institute as well as the Ulster University Law Clinic and Legal Innovation Centre.